vieapps/Services.APIGateway/README.md

 # Services.APIGateway
 The API Gateway of all microservices in the VIEApps NGX with two parts:
-- API Gateway with REST & websocket (real-time update)
+- REST: public API Gateway with REST & websocket (real-time update)
-- Services Hosting: provide helper services and hosting service for all microservices
+- Host: provide helper services and hosting container for all microservices

+Others:
-- Messaging protocol: WAMP
+- Messaging protocol: WAMP-proto with WampSharp
+- Authentication mechanisim: JSON Web Token